scalpstation/tg-alert-bot/README.md

-# ScalpStation Telegram alert bot
+# Telegram to ScalpStation alert bot

 This bot resends signals from Telegram messages to ScalpStation.com API